Allison Veloz

-Allison Veloz (born January 9, 2001) is an American professional soccer player who plays as a forward for Necaxa in Mexico's Liga MX Femenil.
+Allison Rose Veloz (born January 9, 2001) is a professional football player who plays as a forward for Liga Femenil club Pachuca.
+Born in the US, Veloz represents Mexico internationally.

 Early life and education

 Allison Veloz was born in Corona, California, and attended Willow Canyon High School in Surprise, Arizona.
 While at Willow Canyon, Veloz excelled in both soccer and track and field.
 She set multiple school soccer records, including most goals and points scored in a single game, season, and career.
 In track and field, she was an Arizona state champion in the heptathlon and set the school record in the javelin throw.

 College career

 Veloz began her collegiate soccer career at Long Beach City College from 2020 to 2021.
 There, she earned conference player of the year honors and set school records for most goals scored in a season.

 In 2022, she transferred to Northern Arizona University to play for the Northern Arizona Lumberjacks.
 Over her two seasons at NAU, she played 38 games, scoring 11 goals and providing three assists.
 In her senior year, she led the team with seven goals and four game-winning goals, earning a spot on the Big Sky First Team All-Conference and Big Sky All-Tournament Team.